Frequently asked questions

 Can I delete a group?

-Yes — group owners can delete their group from the group settings page.
-Deleting a group permanently removes its songs, playlists, and memberships.
+Yes — group owners can delete their group from the group settings page, but only after deleting all songs and playlists from the group.
+Deleting a group permanently removes its memberships.

 How do I get help?